Bronya-Rand/DDLCModTemplate2.0/game/core/README.md

 ## credits.rpy
 This file defines the code for the credits that play at the end of Act Four.

+## depreciation.rpy
+This file contains old labels formerly used by old features before a revised update. **This file is temporary and may be removed at any time**.

 ## exceptions.rpy
 This file stores the exceptions that the mod template can throw to you during development.
 The following exceptions stored in this file that can occur are: